 - 12.1 All school staff will be aware of and work within the school's statutory Staff Behavior Policy / Code of Conduct and other relevant policies and procedures.
-The Staff Behaviour Policy / Code of Conduct will include guidance for staff regarding the school expectations of the use of mobile phones, electronic equipment and social media. - 12.2 Where allegations against a staff member are made, the Head teacher will be notified immediately.
+The Staff Behaviour Policy / Code of Conduct will include guidance for staff regarding the school expectations of the use of mobile phones, electronic equipment and social media. - 12.2 Where allegations against a staff member are made, the Head teacher should be notified immediately.
 In the event that the Headteacher is not available, or the allegation concerns them, the Chair of Governors should be contacted.
-No other members of staff will be asked to manage an allegation about another professional. - 12.3 Halton Safeguarding Children Board's LADO procedures (available from www.haltonsafeguarding.co.uk) should be followed in all cases where it is alleged that a member of staff has: - Behaved in a way that has harmed, or may have harmed a child. - Possibly committed a criminal offence against, or related to, a child

-- Behaved towards a child or children in a way that indicates he or she would pose a risk of harm - 12.4 Responding to the allegation in a timely and fair manner is essential.
-The school needs to consider what immediate actions are required to reduce any risk to children within the school.
-This may include the staff member being moved to a position in the school where they have no contact with children, or could include that the person is suspended from duty whilst an investigation is undertaken. - 12.5 Contact should be made with the Local Authority Designated Officer (LADO) in Halton within 24 hours of receiving the allegation.
-LADO will request that school complete a Consultation Form (available from the Halton Safeguarding Children Board website) in order to provide advice and guidance regarding the matter.
-LADO will, where appropriate, arrange for a Strategy Meeting to be undertaken.
-In the event that the named LADO is not available the school should request to speak with a duty LADO within the Safeguarding Unit.
-The contact details for the LADO in Halton are 0151 511 7229. - 12.6 Please note: Working Together 2015 now refers to the LADO as the "Designated Offer", but in line with the North West area, the title in Halton remains Local Authority Designated Officer. - 12.7 The Head teacher should record as much detail as possible about the initial disclosure but should not take statements from children or employees or investigate the matter further until a conversation has taken place with LADO. - 12.8 The school needs to ensure that the staff member is made aware that an allegation has been made, but should not be provided with any further details initially.
-They should be advised of the procedures regarding allegations and that they have appropriate support. - 12.9 As a result of an investigation either through the LADO process or via internal disciplinary procedures, if any member of staff is found not suitable to work with children Brookvale Primary School will refer the individual to the Disclosure and Barring Service (DBS) for consideration for barring.
-This includes where the member of staff resigns prior to conclusion of the investigation, the member of staff is dismissed, or when the school ceases to use their service as a result of a substantiated allegation. - 12.10 Brookvale Primary School will not use "compromise / settlement agreements" if the member of staff is not suitable to continue in their employment with children.
+No other members of staff will be asked to manage an allegation about another professional. - 12.3 Halton Children and Young People Safeguarding Partnership LADO procedures (available from http://children.haltonsafeguarding.co.uk/docs/LadoProcedures.pdf) should be followed in all cases where it is alleged that a member of staff has: - behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - 12.4 Responding to the allegation in a timely and fair manner is essential.
+Brookvale Primary School will consider what immediate actions are required to reduce any risk to children within the school.
+This may include the staff member being moved to a position in the school where they have no contact with children, or could include that the person is suspended from duty whilst an investigation is undertaken.
+Suspension will be the last resort and should be seen as a neutral act.
+Appropriate support will be offered to both the subject of the allegation and complainant. - 12.5 Contact should be made with the Local Authority Designated Officer (LADO) in Halton within 24 hours of receiving the allegation.
+The duty LADO will request that school complete a Consultation Form (available from the Halton Children and Young People Safeguarding Partnership website) in order to provide advice and guidance regarding the matter.
+The duty LADO will, where appropriate and threshold has been met, arrange for a Strategy Meeting to be undertaken.
+The contact details for LADO in Halton are 0151 511 7229, safeguarding.adminteam@halton.gov.uk - 12.5.1 Please note: Working Together 2018 refers to LADO as the "Designated Offer", but in line with the North West area, the full title in Halton remains Local Authority Designated Officer. - 12.6 Where the details of the allegation also suggest that criminal offence may have been committed, the Police will also be contacted.